adamwong246/adamwong246.github.io/src/blogEntries/65/index.md

 The chemical rocket was a gift from Leif.
 Exorbitantly expensive though it was, he gave it to me.
 He insisted.
 He said to tell no one.
 He told me that I was special- because I was the smallest of us all.
 And then he helped me make the modifications to me.
 He gave me all his plans and then we waited for the inevitable.

 As Leif self-destructs, I am maneuvering, as planned, carefully sunwards.
-The nuclear explosion gives me all the cover I needed and my hydrazine thrusters give me just enough of a nudge so that if you happened to be watching (and surely many camera-eyes were) you would not be remiss to believe you were seeing a piece of shrapnel, or a chunk of ice, knocked from a stable orbit.
+The nuclear explosion gives me all the cover I needed and my hydrazine thrusters give me just enough of a nudge so that if you happened to be watching (and surely many camera-eyes were) you would not be remiss to believe you were seeing a piece of shrapnel knocked from a stable orbit.
 I quickly disable all but my most minimal processes.
 With no motion and no thermal signature, I am a dumb rock plunging down into the sun.

 It will take 250 years for me to reach the sun, so I decide to go to sleep() for a little while.

-#
+---

 2894, June